SilverBright/Haunted-App/README.md

 # HAUNTED

-Welcome to Haunted, a Ruby on Rails application where users can create, manage, and comment on their favorite haunted locations.
+Welcome to Haunted, a Ruby on Rails application where users can create and comment on their favorite haunted locations.

 <img src="images/hauntedhome.png" width="30%"> <img src="images/hauntedcomment.png" width="30%"> <img src="images/hauntedreview.png" width="30%">